Jubail

-Jubail (الجبيل, Al Jubayl) is a city in the Eastern province on the Persian Gulf coast of Saudi Arabia, with a total population of 684,531 as of 2021.
-It is home to the largest industrial city in the world.
+Jubail (الجبيل, Al Jubayl) is a city in the Eastern province on the Persian Gulf coast of Saudi Arabia, with a total population of 474,679 as of 2022.
+It is home to one of the largest industrial cities in the world.
 It is also home to the Middle East's largest and world's fourth largest petrochemical company SABIC.
 It has the world's largest IWPP (Independent Water and Power Project) producing 2743.6 MW of electricity and 800,000 m3 of water daily.

 Jubail comprises the Old Town of Al Jubail (Jubail Balad), which was a small fishing village until 1975, and the Industrial Area.
 Jubail Industrial City is the largest civil engineering project in the world today.

-In 1975, the Saudi government designated Jubail as the site for new industrial city, with rapid expansion and industrialization arising.
+In 1975, the Saudi government designated Jubail as the site for a new industrial city, with rapid expansion and industrialization arising.
 The new industrial and residential areas were named Madīnat al Jubayl aṣ Ṣinā`īyah (Jubail Industrial City).
 The 2005 Census Report for Jubail Industrial City estimates the population at 224,430 residents.

 History

 The town of Al-Jubail, on the Arabian Gulf coast of the Kingdom of Saudi Arabia, has ancient roots.
 Human habitation dates back at least 7,000 years, when the people of Dilmun — whose civilization radiated up and down the coast of the Arabian Gulf — established a settlement there.

 Archaeological place: Crease Tower or Tuwayah Tower was constructed around 1928.
 It was key source of water for Jubail.

 In September 1933, Jubail gained a measure of fame as the landing site for the first team of geologists to explore for oil in Saudi Arabia.

+The origins of Jubail date back to the early Islamic period when it was known as 'Aynayn (عينين), meaning "two springs."
+The settlement was known for its sweet water springs, date palm groves, and its status as a cultural and literary center.

+At some point, the original settlement of 'Aynayn was abandoned.
+The modern town of Jubail was established around 1911 and became a center for fishing and pearling.
+The town came under Saudi rule in 1913 when King 'Abd al-Aziz regained the al-Hasa Province.

+1930s

+Jubail experienced economic challenges during the 20th century.
+The global economic depression and the rise of Japan’s cultured pearl industry in the 1930s caused a decline in the traditional pearling trade, which had been a key industry for the town.
+At its peak, Jubail had supported over 200 pearling boats, but this number rapidly dwindled as cultured pearls became dominant.

+The arrival of oil exploration teams in the 1930s briefly revitalized the town.
+Jubail was chosen as a base for early geological surveys due to its harbor, freshwater springs, and favorable terrain.
+On September 23, 1933, geologists from Standard Oil Company of California, including Robert Miller, Schuyler "Krug" Henry, and Karl Twitchell, arrived in Jubail to conduct exploratory work.
+However, as oil exploration activities shifted to Dhahran and Khobar, Jubail reverted to being a minor fishing center.